qexat/garnet/README.md

 ## Goals

  * Being effectively finished someday.
+ * A compilation model that doesn't necessitate a slow compiler
+ * Being able to reason about what kind of code the compiler will actually output

 ## Antigoals

  * Async, promises, other fanciness for nonblocking I/O
  * Ultimate max performance in all circumstances
+ * Anything requiring a proof solver as part of the type system

 # Toolchain